GoogleChrome/web.dev/src/site/content/en/blog/eyedropper/index.md

 Is there something about the API that doesn't work like you expected?
 Or are there missing methods or properties that you need to implement your idea?
 Have a question or comment on the security model?
-File a spec issue on the corresponding [GitHub repo][issues], or add your thoughts to an existing issue.
+File a spec issue on the API's [GitHub repo][issues], or add your thoughts to an existing issue.

 ### Report a problem with the implementation